SidedFreedom/ESP32-Bitcoin-Wallet/README.md

     3) A flashlight with an optional strobe function

-Note that this version's code includes SD and Thermal Printing, but if you know what you are doing, you can comment that out of the code for a faster experience.
+Note that this version's code includes SD and Thermal Printing, but if you know what you are doing, you can comment that out of the code for a faster experience if you don't need those features.